• Skip to primary navigation

 After the end of Arena, X-23 is adopted by All-New X-Men, weirdly filling out the young cast of the 1960s original X-Men with a Wolverine analog.
 She’s mostly played for big action beats and romance, but her development finally gets back on track in the aftermath of Wolverine’s death in Wolverines.

-Follow Marvel’s youngest mutants in New Mutants, Generation X, Academy X, Young X-Men, and Wolverine & The X-Men comic books in a definitive issue-by-issue collecting guide and reading order for omnibus, hardcover, and trade paperback collections.
+Updated Feb 21, 2025!
+Follow Marvel’s youngest mutants in New Mutants, Generation X, Academy X, Young X-Men, Wolverine & The X-Men, All-New X-Men, and Age of Krakoa comic books in a definitive issue-by-issue collecting guide and reading order for omnibus, hardcover, and trade paperback collections.
 Find every issue and appearance!
 Part of Crushing Krisis’s Crushing Comics.
-Last updated January 2023 with titles scheduled for release through April 2023.
+Last updated February 2025 with titles scheduled for release through October 2025.

 While the injection of the occasional teen like Kitty Pryde or Jubilee into the team would briefly revive the scholastic concept, there was no getting around that Xavier’s School For Gifted Youngsters was neither a school nor filled with many youngsters.